tazama-lf/On-Prem-helm/jenkins-setup/README.md

   - **value:** false
 - `FLUSHBYTES`: The byte threshold for flushing data.
   - **value:** 10
-- `ImageRepository`: The repository for Docker images.
+- `ImageRepository`: The  for Docker images.
   - **eg:** [example.io](http://example.io)
 - `LogLevel`: The verbosity level of logging. **NB:** The single quotes need to be added in.
   - eg: 'info', 'error', 'silent', etc…